Shinji-Mimura/OpenAPI-Parser/README.md

 ### Prerequisites

 This extension requires Jython standalone to run, as it uses Python 2.7 syntax compatible with Jython.
-You will also need to install some dependencies to ensure the extension works correctly.
+You will also need to install `pyyaml` library to ensure the extension works correctly.

 ### Installing Jython Standalone

 1. **Download Jython Standalone**:
-   - Download the Jython standalone JAR file from the [official website](https://www.jython.org/download).
+   - Download the Jython standalone JAR file.
    - Ensure that you download version `2.7.3` as it is the latest stable release compatible with this extension.

 2. **Install Required Dependencies**: